srampinogroup/coding-in-chemistry/verlet/verlet.md

 Check the convergence of your trajectory with respect to the time-step value.
 How small has the time step to be in order to get a trajectory converged within 1 cm after 2 minutes of simulation?
-Also monitor the energy conservation after 2 minutes as a function of the time step (at each time step the change in kinetic energy can be evaluated from the velocities, the change in potential energy can be evaluated from the displacement).
+Also monitor the energy conservation during your simulations (at each time step the change in kinetic energy can be evaluated from the velocities, the change in potential energy can be evaluated from the displacements).

 ## Guidelines and tips